-Higher education institutions often strive for inclusive recruiting practices, but many aren’t putting their best foot forward with underrepresented candidates.
+Higher education institutions often strive for inclusive recruitment practices, but many aren’t putting their best foot forward with underrepresented candidates.

 “Have you ever read a job posting through the eyes of a minority group, disabled person, or particular gender and realized it might be off-putting?” asked Wayne Robinson, Director of Recruitment and Operations at Rice University.

 Fortunately, an effective position management strategy can solve this challenge.
 By crafting more inclusive position descriptions and classifications, higher education institutions can ensure job postings appeal to a wide range of candidates and further inclusive recruitment efforts.

 “Review the job requirements and preferences to make sure they’re appropriate for the position,” Wayne suggested.
 “I’ve noticed some hiring groups tend to overstate job requirements.”